Three tips to help you find, and apply, for a small business grant to help fund your success.

 Applying for a small business grant can be tedious — you’re usually asked to supply a significant amount of information.
 But it’s important to be thorough, since it can increase your chances of receiving the grant.

 If you don’t receive a grant on your first application, be prepared to try again.
-Some companies submit dozens of applications before being chosen.
+Some business owners submit dozens of applications before getting a grant.

 Tip: Depending on your cash flow and the size of the small business grant in question, it may make sense to hire a professional grant writer to help with your proposal.
 If you don’t have the funds to hire a professional, ask your network if they have any experience applying for grants; you could discover helpful advice.